 - Audition tips for “Dancing with the Stars” + other dance shows

-On the show, professional dancers pair up with celebrities of all kinds—including actors, comedians, singers, and athletes.
-Each week, the duos execute dramatic and sizzling choreography to earn points from a panel of judges and votes from the audience at home.
-Then, based on the lowest points and votes, a pair is eliminated each week.
-During the season finale, the duo with the most votes and points is declared the winner and gets to take home the prized, newly named Len Goodman Mirrorball Trophy.
-Goodman was the head judge on the show since 2005.
-He retired last year at the end of Season 31 and passed away in April 2023.
+During the season finale, the duo with the most votes and points is declared the winner, and they get to take home the prized, and newly renamed, Len Goodman Mirrorball Trophy.
+Goodman served as the head judge on “Dancing With the Stars” since 2005.
+He retired in 2022 at the end of Season 31 and passed away in April 2023.
 The show announced it was renaming the Mirrorball Trophy in his honor right before Season 32 premiered.

-The hosts and judges for Season 32 are:
+The hosts and judges for Season 33 are:

 - Alfonso Ribeiro (co-host)